KK-Repos/NotifyJobStatus/README.md

 Retrieve the workflow job status for specified jobs within a GitHub workflow run.

 This action fetches the status of one or two specified jobs within a running workflow and makes the results available for downstream actions.
-It's ideal for integrating job status checks into your workflows for conditional execution or notifications.
+It's ideal for integrating job status checks into your workflows for conditional execution or slack notifications.

 ## Usage
 - Add this action to your workflow: